ipaleka/algodjango/media/blog-post.md

 # Search transactions

-In the last section of this tutorial, we're going to create a basic form that uses the Algorand SDK [indexer client](https://py-algorand-sdk.readthedocs.io/en/latest/algosdk/v2client/indexer.html) to perform searching for the transactions on the blockchain.
+In the last section of this blog post, we're going to create a basic form that uses the Algorand SDK [indexer client](https://py-algorand-sdk.readthedocs.io/en/latest/algosdk/v2client/indexer.html) to perform searching for the transactions on the blockchain.

 For the start, update the navigation bar in the base template with the fourth item: